thorstenalpers/wp-plugin-code-block-for-elementor/code-block-for-elementor/readme.txt

 === Code Block Syntax Highlighter for Elementor ===

-Plugin Name: Code Block Syntax Highlighter for Elementor
+Contributors: netninja2202
-Tags: elementor, code, code block, syntax highlight, prismjs, prism, prism.js, snippets, syntax, highlight, language
+Tags: code, elementor, syntax highlight, code highlighting
-Version: 1.0.0
+Version: 1.0.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Author: Thorsten Alpers
 Requires at least: 5.0
 Tested up to: 5.6
+Requires PHP: 5.6
 License: MIT

-An Elementor widget which adds syntax highlighting to your site with PrismJS 1.22.0.
-This plugin is free and is open source under the MIT license.
+This is an drag & drop widget for syntax highlighting of code blocks.

 == Description ==
-This is an drag & drop widget for elementor.
+Code Block Syntax Highlighter for Elementor is an Elementor widget which adds code blocks with prism.js syntax highlighting to your website.
 All languages and themes of Prism.js 1.22.0 are supported.

-== Features ==

 * Elementor widget to highlight code snippets
 * All prism.js languages are supported